cjbaar/prusa-mmu-12x/README.md

 * increased filament count from 5 to 12
 * reversed position of pulley and idler motors, to maximize the use of the 110mm pulley shaft
 * moved FINDA to the rear of the selector, in an attempt to minimize issues where the filament clears the ball but then still fails to fully retract
+* added quick-release for FINDA sensor, for ability to clean or check ball chamber without re-calibration of FINDA height
 * selector has integrated threads for PTFE quick-connect
 * moved control board beneath the body (inspiration thanks to [univeraljoint](https://www.thingiverse.com/universaljoint/about))
 * additional bracket mounting options